-We further disaggregate these cohort effects by gender in Appendix Figure A.12.
-We find that men experienced significant longevity gains from New Deal relief if they were aged 5 to 39 in 1930, whereas the effects for women were much more muted.
-While the coefficients for women are generally positive, they are smaller in magnitude and only statistically significant for the 20-24 cohort, with no significant effects observed for younger groups.
+ally positive, they are smaller in magnitude and only statistically significant for the 20-24 cohort, with no significant effects observed for younger groups.
 Among the most affected cohorts-those aged 20-24 in 1930-a one-standard-deviation increase in New Deal relief extended longevity by 38 months for men and 16 months for women.

-To study the dynamic effects of New Deal relief, we investigate the effects on survival.
-Figure IX and Appendix Figures A.13 to A.16 show the dynamic effects for different groups of cohorts estimated by both OLS and IV-LASSO.
+VIII and Appendix Figures A.14 to A.17 show the dynamic effects for different groups of cohorts estimated by both OLS and IV-LASSO.
 We can see in the figures that OLS estimates for all cohorts are practically zero.
 However, when we look at IV estimates, New Deal relief has positive effects on survival rates for all cohorts, with larger magnitudes in the long run.
 The cohorts that benefited the most are individuals aged 16 to 25 and 6 to 15 in 1930.
 For the cohort aged 16 to 25 in 1930, the effects are largest in 1982, when the cohorts are around ages 68 to 77, which is again consistent with the model of cohort mortality of Lleras-Muney and Moreau (2022).
-For that period, a one-standard-deviation increase in New Deal relief is associated with a 4.34 percentage point increase in the probability of survival, representing a 7.16% relative increase compared to the mean survival rate of 60.54%.47.
-For the rest of the cohorts, the effects on survival are smaller.
+For that period, a one-standard-deviation increase in New Deal relief is associated with a 4.34 percentage point increase in the probability of survival, representing a 7.16% relative increase compared to the mean survival rate of 60.54%.
+50. For the rest of the cohorts, the effects on survival are smaller.

-Appendix Figure A.17 presents IV estimates of survival by gender and confirms that men were much more affected by New Deal relief than women.
+Appendix Figure A.18 presents IV estimates of survival by gender and confirms that men were much more affected by New Deal relief than women.
 The figure also shows that the largest effects are estimated for cohorts aged 16 to 25 in 1930.
 For men, the strongest effect is observed for survival to 1982, where a one-standard-deviation increase in New Deal relief increases the probability of survival by 6.18 percentage points, or approximately 10.14% relative to the mean survival rate of 60.95%.
 For women, the largest effect appears in 1981, with a one-standard-deviation increase in relief increasing survival probability by 2.3 percentage points, or approximately 2.9% relative to the mean survival rate of 79.20%.
-While women also experience their largest effects in the 16-25 cohort, their coefficients are smaller than those estimated for men.48
+While women also experience their largest effects in the 16-25 cohort, their coefficients are smaller than those estimated for men.51